Best Beginner Electric Guitars

 Perhaps you have considered this, maybe not.
-But what is better to start with, an electric guitar or an acoustic?
+But what is better to start with, an electric guitar or another type?

 The electric guitar can be a great choice for a beginner.
-Many experienced players started with an electric and have never looked back!
+Many experienced players started with one and have never looked back!

 The electric platform can be an exciting place to get started!
-And depending on who your guitar hero's are, will also keep you motivated to learn what they play.
-But there are things to consider when looking at starting with an electric guitar.
+And, depending on who your guitar heroes are, will also keep you motivated to learn what they play.
+But there are things to consider when looking at starting with this type.

-If you are looking at an electric like this then its important to know that the guitar will not be very loud when you play.
-Every strum of an electric guitar will result in a quiet almost lifeless sound.
+If you are looking at an electric like this, then it is important to know that it will not be very loud when you play.
+Every strum will result in a quiet, almost lifeless sound.

-There are other electric guitars made with a hollow or semi hollow body.
-This type of design will amplify the strings like an acoustic without the absolute need for an amp.
+There are other electrics made with a hollow or semi hollow body.
+This type of design will amplify the strings without the need for an amp.

 And so these things are important to consider.
 But don’t worry, we are going to look into this a bit deeper to help you understand what this means.